 Targeted assistance signifies that additional support is provided to a select group of children rather than for overall school improvement.
 Students are selected to receive additional support, typically in reading, based upon student’s assessment scores.
 Those students who are at greatest risk of not reaching grade-level achievement are prioritized for receiving Title 1A support.
 In the Redmond School District, targeted assistance programs prioritize students in grades K-3.

-Parental involvement is an integral part of all Title IA programs.
-Research shows that parents and families play a significant role in the academic achievement of their children.
-Therefore, it is important for parents, families and schools to develop partnerships and build ongoing dialogue to improve student achievement.
-Title IA supports parental involvement by enlisting families to help their children do well in school through a variety of opportunities provided throughout the school year at each school.
+Family Engagement is an integral part of all Title 1A programs.
+Research shows that parents and family members play a significant role in the academic achievement of their children.
+Therefore, it is important for parents, families, and schools to develop partnerships and build an ongoing dialogue to improve student achievement.
+Title 1A supports family engagement through a variety of opportunities provided throughout the school year at each school.